Joao-Dias306/Joao-Dias306/README.md

 ## My name is João Pinheiro and welcome to my GitHub!!

-Here you can see my projects and how they evolve over time.
-My goal is simple: to create a portfolio where I can see and show my progression in becoming a better data analyst.
+Here you will find my projects and be able to track their evolution over time.
+My goal is simple: to build a portfolio that not only allows me to monitor my progress but also showcases my development as a data analyst.

-Now that I've shared my goal for this GitHub account I will also share a little bit about my academic career 🧑🏽‍🎓.
+Now that I've shared the purpose of this account, I'd like to give you a bit of insight into my academic and professional background.

-I studied Business administration in Miami in the United States.
-There I took some classes that involved Power BI and analytics.
-After that, I was hooked on learning more about the data field.
-After graduating, I decided to change my career path and embark on this journey of becoming a data analyst.
+I graduated in Business Administration in Miami, United States, where I first encountered Power BI and data analysis field.
+These courses sparked my passion for the world of data, and after graduating, I decided to pursue a new path: becoming a data analyst.
+Today, I am fully committed to this journey and continuously striving to grow in this field!

 ### How to reach me 📨: